ComplianceAsCode/content/BUILD.md

  `# dnf -y install ShellCheck`

 2. Download the source code

  `$ git clone https://github.com/OpenSCAP/scap-security-guide.git`

 3. Build the source code
   * To build all the content:

     `$ cd scap-security-guide/`
+    `$ cd build/`
+    `$ cmake ../`
-    `$ make`
+    `$ make -j 4`

-  * To build an RPM for development/testing or non-official release use:
+  * To build content only for a specific distribution:

     `$ cd scap-security-guide/`
+    `$ cd build/`
+    `$ cmake ../`
-    `$ make rpm`
+    `$ make -j4 rhel6`

-  * To build an RPM for official release use:
+  * Configure options before building

     `$ cd scap-security-guide/`
-    `$ make SSG_VERSION_IS_GIT_SNAPSHOT=no rpm`

-  * To build content only for a specific distribution:

-    `$ cd scap-security-guide/`
+    `$ cd build/`
+    `$ cmake-gui ../`
-    `$ make rhel6`
+    `$ make -j4 rhel6`

-      Or alternatively, content can be made within the sub-group (e.g. RHEL7, RHEL6):

-    `$ cd scap-security-guide/RHEL/6/`
-    `$ make`

-  When the content has completed the build process, the built content exists in the distribution's `output` directory.
-For example:
+  When the build has completed, the output will be in the build folder.

-    `$ cd scap-security-guide/RHEL/6/output`
+  That can be any folder you choose but if you followed the examples above it will be the `scap-security-guide/build` folder.

+  The SCAP XML files will be called `ssg-${PRODUCT}-${TYPE}.xml`.
+For example `ssg-rhel7-ds.xml` is the Red Hat Enterprise Linux 7 source datastream.

+  The human readable HTML guide index files will be called `ssg-${PRODUCT}-guide-index.html`.
+For example `ssg-rhel7-guide-index.html`.

 4. Discover the following:
  * A pretty prose guide **in rhel6-guide.html** containing practical, actionable information for administrators
  * A concise spreadsheet representation (potentially useful as the basis for an SRTM document) in **rhel6-table-nistrefs-server.html**
  * Files that can be ingested by SCAP-compatible scanning tools, to enable automated checking:
     * **ssg-rhel6-xccdf.xml**
     * **ssg-rhel6-oval.xml**
     * **ssg-rhel6-ds.xml**